TEST SPECIFICATION

 (iii) appropriacy

-using language appropriate for the intended purpose and audience
+using language appropriate for the intended

 using varied vocabulary and expressions